WLBT: WLBT today

 WLBT was one of the first television stations in the South to devote a significant block of airtime and dedicated personnel to the production of local investigative, documentary-style news—these blocks typically aired during off-network hours.
 Probe was a 30-minute program that aired weekly.
 It garnered numerous awards, including a George Foster Peabody award in 1976 for a segment called "Power Politics in Mississippi".

 As the hearings dragged out through the 1970s, the five competing groups concluded that nothing was to be gained from further proceedings.
 They merged as TV-3, Inc., a consortium with Blacks holding controlling interest and headed by a majority-Black board.
-The merged group was awarded the license in late 1979, and took control of the station on January 9, 1980.
+The merged group was awarded the license in late 1979, and took control of WLBT on January 9, 1980.
 In 1984, Civic Communications, one of the five groups that won the full license, bought out its partners and became sole owner of the station.
 Frank Melton, who later became mayor of Jackson, became CEO.

-From 1982 to 1991, the station operated a low-power satellite in Meridian, Mississippi, WLBM; that station is now a stand-alone station, WGBC.
+From 1982 to 1991, WLBT operated a low-power satellite in Meridian, WLBM; that station is now a stand-alone station, WGBC.

-In 2000, Melton sold the station to Liberty Corporation.
+In 2000, Melton sold WLBT to Liberty Corporation.
 Even with the station's growth over the last two decades (see below), the growing trend toward consolidation in the media industry made it difficult for Melton to buy stronger syndicated programming or sell advertising.
 Liberty in turn merged with Raycom Media in 2006.

-Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WLBT, WDBD and WLOO), and Gray's 93 television stations) under Gray's corporate umbrella.
-The cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – resulted in WLBT gaining new sister stations in nearby markets, including CBS/ABC affiliate KNOE-TV in Monroe, Louisiana, and ABC affiliate WTOK-TV in Meridian.
+The cash-and-stock merger transaction valued at $3.6 billion—in which Gray shareholders would acquire preferred stock held by Raycom—resulted in WLBT gaining new sister stations in nearby markets, including CBS/ABC affiliate KNOE-TV in Monroe, Louisiana, and ABC affiliate WTOK-TV in Meridian.
 The combined company would be in every Mississippi market except for Greenville and Columbus–Tupelo as a result.
 The sale was approved on December 20, and was completed on January 2, 2019.